Self-driving cars are coming to New York City, but don’t expect to see them tootling along Fifth Avenue just yet.

 Optimus Ride’s efforts are similar to those in other parts of the country where autonomous vehicles are being deployed on private roads along fixed routes inside specific spaces such as university campuses or gated retirement communities.

-In fact, Optimus Ride is also launching a driverless car scheme in the grounds of an 80-acre retirement community in Fairfield, California.
+In fact, Optimus Ride is also launching autonomous vehicles on the grounds of an 80-acre retirement community in Fairfield, California.
 At both the New York and California sites, the company will offer workers and residents access to driverless rides between facilities within their respective locations.

-Optimus Ride was founded in 2015 by a team based at the Massachusetts Institute of Technology (MIT).
-The company has more than 30 years of interdisciplinary research in self‑driving technologies.
+Optimus Ride was founded in 2015 by a team based at the Massachusetts Institute of Technology.